NehaK275/Linux_Assignment/README.md

 | Use port no 80 for communication. |Use port no 443 for communication. |

 ### 34.What is SSL?
-SSL stands for Secure Socket Layer.
+`SSL` stands for Secure Socket Layer.
 It is a protocol for establishing secure links between networked computer.
 It is a security protocol that creates an encrypted link between a web server and a web browser.

 ### 35.What is the difference between apt update & apt upgrade.
-apt update is used to update all the package list.
+`Apt update` is used to update all the package list.
-Apt upgrade is used to update all the installed software to the latest version.
+`Apt upgrade` is used to update all the installed software to the latest version.

 ### 36.What do repositories contain in a Linux system?
 A Linux repository is a storage location from which your system retrieves and installs OS updates and applications.
 Each repository is a collection of software hosted on a remote server and intended to be used for installing and updating software packages on Linux systems.